Amanohashidate – 天橋立

 We went to Amanohashidate in a cold winter day, some snow had just fallen.

 Close to the Amanohashidate sandbar, there is a famous temple called Chion-ji: here people come to pray Monju Bosatsu-Zō in order to increase their knowledge and to pass school exams.

-Once passed through Chion-ji, in order to reach the sandbar you have to cross a rotating bridge (it rotates about 90 degrees to allow little ships to enter in the lagoon) and you arrive finally to Amanohashidate proper.
-In front of you eyes you will see lots or pine trees, and some of them are really old, and such venerated as deities and with proper names.
+Once passed through Chion-ji, in order to reach the sandbar you have to cross a rotating bridge (it rotates about 90 degrees to allow little ships to enter in the lagoon) finally arriving to Amanohashidate.
+In front of your eyes you will see lots or pine trees, some of them are really old, sometimes venerated as deities and with proper names.

-The narrowest part of Amanohashidate measures only 30 meteres, and by looking at the sea in both the direction, I somehow could understand the importance of this place for Japanese people in the history: even if so apparently fragile and abandoned to the force of the sea and the nature, this tiny sandbar is still here since many centuries ago.
+The narrowest part of Amanohashidate measures only 30 meteres.
+By looking at the sea in both the direction, We somehow could understand the importance of this place for Japanese people in the history: even if so apparently fragile and abandoned to the force of the sea and the nature, this tiny sandbar is still here after 8000 years.
 To cross all the sandbar it takes about 45 minutes, or 15 min by bycicle (you can rent it).
 Along the route there are resting areas, toilets and a little shrine.

 In certain periods in the year, Amanohashidate may see a real invasion of tourists, especially during Golden Week (around half of May) and Obon vacations (around the middle of August), so if possible let’s try to avoid these periods.

-Lastly, I was nearly forgetting, Amanohashidate is located along the sea, so fish is really good!
-Also, in the surroundings there are many hot springs, so how about spending a night on a ryokan here?
+Amanohashidate is located along the sea, so fish is really good here.
+Also, in the surroundings there are many hot springs, so how about spending a night in a local ryōkan?